meyer-lab/DrugResponseModel.jl/README.md

 # Overview

-`PhaseChain` is an open-source Julia package that implements a system of ordinary differential equations for cell counts in G1 and S/G2 phases of the cell cycle.
+`DrugResponseModel` is an open-source Julia package that implements a system of ordinary differential equations for cell counts in G1 and S/G2 phases of the cell cycle.
 The purpose of this model is to quantify the effects of the drugs on different cell cycle phases and provide predictions of drug combination based on these effects.
 The input data is in the form of cell counts in G1 and S/G2 cell cycle phases.
 The model is easily extendable to any number of cell cycle phases that we have cell numbers for.
 The model has been tested on data from treating AU565 breast cancer cell lines with lapatinib, gemcitabine, doxorubicin, palbociclib, and paclitaxel.
 We observed oscillation over time in the phase-specific cell numbers, so we looked into the single cell data.
 Because of the distribution of cell cycle phase lengths to use "linear chain trick" and created the mean field system of ODEs from the stochastic state transition process of cell division and phase transition.
 Please refer to the method section in the manuscript for more details.

 # Documentation